This article was updated June 4, 2021.

 The American Rescue Plan Act of 2021 (ARPA) allocates nearly $40 billion in additional aid to the Higher Education Emergency Relief Fund (HEERF), which is available through September 30, 2023.
+This is the third stream of funding appropriated for HEERF (HEERF III) to prevent, prepare for, and respond to the COVID-19 pandemic (coronavirus).

 This increase in funds accompanies the US Department of Education’s expanded HEERF application, flexibility, and guidance for recipients.